 Who Benefits from T+1

+T+1 is a float.
 During that business day, securities and cash are in motion.
 The settlement gap is not a neutral technical feature — it is an interval with economic value.
 Clearing firms hold positions, manage exposure, and earn revenue from the infrastructure that bridges trade execution and actual settlement.
-DTCC sits at the center of that process.
-Its franchise depends on the continued existence of the gap.

 T-instant eliminates the float.
 The clearing firm no longer holds the position.
 The confirmation function is replaced by the hash.
 The intermediary becomes optional — not because it was forced out, but because the economic function it performed no longer exists.